Instituto de Profesores Artigas: Operation

 In 2008, a new plan was introduced in all teacher training centres, which maintains the original characteristics of its founding plan.
 There is no basic language test, although the admission tests for music, English, Italian and Portuguese teachers are maintained.
 This was in part due to the number of failures within the entrance exams.
 Within the framework of a review of teacher training in 2010, an adjustment was made to the so-called 2008 Plan, due to the levels of failure and desertion that were recorded.

 Another plan was introduced in 2023 that allowed students of the Institute to take additional exams and graduate with more experience in their fields.

 In 2024 the government of Uruguay announced that a number of Sodre Schools would be equipped to match the IPA and allow more teachers to enter the workforce through standardized exams.

 There is consideration about turning the academy into a University Institution of Education.

 Building

-The current building of the Artigas Professors' Institute was built and inaugurated on July 31, 1939, the work of architect Octavio de los Campos, to house the headquarters of the then Women's University, later the Batlle y Ordóñez Institute.
-In 1979, said building became the headquarters of the then National Teaching Institute, housing the Normal Institute No. 1, the Higher Teaching Institute and the Artigas Teachers Institute, the latter keeping the building.
+The current building of the Artigas Professors' Institute was built and inaugurated on July 31, 1939, and was designed by architect Octavio de los Campos to house the headquarters of the then Women's University, and later the Liceo Instituto Batlle y Ordóñez.
+In 1979, the building became the headquarters of the National Teaching Institute, housing the Normal Institute No. 1, the Higher Teaching Institute and the Artigas Teachers Institute, with the latter keeping the building as the Instituto de Profesores Artigas.